03 Oct How to create a KILLER purpose for your Food blog

 So if you find a theme that has hundreds or even thousands of domains linking to the Wikipedia page, you can easily gauge the opportunities that are out there.

-Remember though, you need to choose a theme that isn’t too saturated with people already fighting for traffic.
+Remember though, you should try to choose a theme that isn’t too saturated with people already fighting for traffic.

 Step 3 – Create a vision and mission for your blog purpose